murexrobotics/docs/src/elec/onboarding/onboarding.md

 10. Receive PCB and stress testing
 11. Integration into other parts of the tech stack

+## Explanations

+MUREX Robotics Electrical has a high but very rewarding learning curve.
+Below explains the basis of the work we do. ***It is not required that you understand the material, this is for you to learn.
+We do not expect you to know anything.***

 ## Common Terms

 - Volt: unit of electric potential difference